 - Prerequisite courses must be completed by June 30 for fall admission.
-Unique to the Buntain School of Nursing: Cultural Anthropology, Genetics and Society, and Bible/Theology courses.
+Unique to the Buntain College of Nursing: Cultural Anthropology, Genetics and Society, and Bible/Theology courses.

 - A passing score on the ATI Test of Essential Academic Skills (ATI TEAS) entrance competency exam for oral and written communication, reading, computation, and science, is required.
 A minimum passing score is the BSN program 50th percentile.
 There is a maximum of 3 attempts for the ATI TEAS at Northwest University and a minimum of 3 months between each attempt.
 ATI TEAS scores are valid for 5 years from date of application.

 - A college level faculty reference letter and Christian leader reference letter are required.

 Meeting the minimum criteria for consideration of admission neither implies nor guarantees admission to the program.

 To apply to the College of Nursing, applicants must use NursingCAS, a centralized online application service.
 Applicants are expected to be capable of meeting all admission requirements and completing both the university and the BCON applications without the need for excessive individual advisement or assistance.
 If questions remain after reviewing all available information, students are encouraged to contact their advisor.

 - Applications are made available online on October 1 and due by January 31.

 - All official transcripts must be received by NursingCAS by January 31.